OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-5.md

 ---
-title: D365 Typescript Web Resources - Part 5 - Unit Testing
+title: D365 TypeScript Web Resources - Part 5 - Unit Testing
 tags:
   - D365
   - Web Resources
-  - Typescript
+  - TypeScript
   - JavaScript
   - Unit Testing
   - Jest
   - XrmMock
 categories:
-  - D365 Typescript
+  - D365 TypeScript
 date: 2021-01-22 00:12:23
 description: Nowadays there is no excuse to not unit test your code.
 It's becoming easy and more valuable, so don't not do it!
-In this post I'm going to provide a basic guide to get you started with unit tests and typescript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!
+In this post I'm going to provide a basic guide to get you started with unit tests and TypeScript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!
 excerpt: Nowadays there is no excuse to not unit test your code.
 It's becoming easy and more valuable, so don't not do it!
-In this post I'm going to provide a basic guide to get you started with unit tests and typescript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!
+In this post I'm going to provide a basic guide to get you started with unit tests and TypeScript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!
 ---

-Before you get stuck into this make sure you've checked out any previous parts to the [series](/categories/D365-Typescript/).
+Before you get stuck into this make sure you've checked out any previous parts to the [series](/categories/D365-TypeScript/).
 Each part in this series follows on from the previous, so you may need to grab the code from the previous part if you haven't been following.

 ## Unit Tests?
 But my code is next level!

 Nowadays there is no excuse to not unit test your code.
 It's becoming easy and more valuable, so don't not do it!

-In this post I'm going to provide a basic guide to get you started with unit tests and typescript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!
+In this post I'm going to provide a basic guide to get you started with unit tests and TypeScript webresources for Dynamics 365... err Dataverse... err Power Apps... or whatever we are calling it today!

 ## Configure Jest